Emma Bonino: International political career

 Bonino was elected to the European Parliament in 1979 and re-elected in 1984 and 1999.
 She served as the Secretary of the Transnational Radical Party in 1993–94 and the party's president in 1991–1993.
 In October 1994, she was appointed head of the Italian Government delegation to the UN General Assembly for the "Moratorium on death penalty" initiative.
 From 1994 to 1999, she was European Commissioner responsible for Consumer Policy, Fisheries and the European Community Humanitarian Office (ECHO).
+In this role she played a part in the 1995 Turbot War as head of the delegation of the European Commission.
+As a result of this, the total allowable catch of fish awarded to the EU was significantly reduced.
 In 1997, her field of competence was widened to include consumer health protection and food safety.

+From 14 to 17 May, 1998, she participated in the annual meeting of the Bilderberg Group at Turnberry, Scotland.

 On 15 March 1999, together with all the Santer Commission, she resigned due to the accusations of fraud and mismanagement against commissioner Édith Cresson.
 The final report however leveled charges against most commissioners, including Bonino herself.
 In November 2002, she was appointed Head of the Italian Government delegation at the Inter-governmental Conference of the Community of Democracies in Seoul.

 Along with Marco Pannella, another member of the Radical Party, Bonino has fought numerous battles for civil rights and individual liberty, mainly concerned with divorce, the legalisation of abortion, the legalisation of drugs, and for sexual and religious freedoms.
 She has fought for an end to capital punishment, against female genital mutilation, and the eradication of world hunger.
 In 1975, Bonino funded the information centre for abortion (CISA), and in 1997 she supported the international movement condemning the discrimination of females in Afghanistan, Un Fiore per le Donne di Kabul (A Flower for the Women of Kabul).
 Bonino is also a champion of the recognition of women's rights in the countries of the African Union through the Maputo protocol.
-She is a founder of the nongovernmental organizations Non c'è Pace senza Giustizia (No Peace Without Justice), which supports the international protection and promotion of human rights and democracy, and Nessuno Tocchi Caino (Let None Strike Cain), which is an international league that fights for the abolition of the death penalty.
+She is a founder of the nongovernmental organizations No Peace Without Justice, which supports the international protection and promotion of human rights and democracy, and Nessuno Tocchi Caino (Let None Strike Cain), which is an international league that fights for the abolition of the death penalty.

 In June 1999, she obtained a historic percentage of votes (8.5%) in the European elections (vs. the usual 2–3% that Radicals got in the previous and subsequent elections).
 Her list (Lista Bonino) won seven of 78 Italian seats in this election.